jwben1/fm-four-card-feature-section/README.md

 ### What I learned
 - Header tag is for repeating content across a site, not page specific content.
 - It's better for performance to link fonts in the HTML head
+- Em should be used when you specifically want a property to scale with that element's font size.
 - Reinforced my understanding of grid and how I can achieve complex designs with grid rows and columns

 ### Continued development